 What’s more, successful systems engineers must be highly organized as well as highly adaptable.

-The Role of Model-Based Systems Engineering in Medical Device Design
+The Role of Model-Based Systems Engineering (MBSE) in Medical Device Design

 Model-Based Systems Engineering (MBSE) has emerged as a cornerstone in the design and development of medical devices.
 In an industry where precision, safety, and compliance are paramount, MBSE offers a structured and efficient approach that addresses the complexities inherent in modern medical devices.